Skip to content

 The Skoda Octavia has a completely different body shape to the Volkswagen Golf it’s based on, and it’s a whole 40cm longer.
 By far the largest family hatchback on the market, the Octavia is leagues ahead of its rivals for practicality.
 It’s so big that Skoda offers a second family hatch, the Scala, for drivers who find the Octavia hard to park.

-Rear-seat space is more than generous – this is limousine levels of legroom.
-It’s almost hard to see why you’d step up to the even bigger Skoda Superb.
-Passengers won’t feel like they’ve drawn the short straw at all.
+Rear-seat space is more than generous – we're talking limousine levels of legroom.
+It’s almost hard to see why you’d step up to the even bigger Skoda Superb, and Octavia back-seat passengers won’t feel like they’ve drawn the short straw.
 Big door bins, a handy phone pocket in the seatbacks and USB-C chargers mean that people sitting in the back can be kept fed, watered and entertained on long journeys.

 And while the 380-litre boot in the Golf is pretty average these days, the Octavia has a boot to get excited about.
 The Octavia hatch offers 600 litres and the estate 640 – more if you fill higher than the parcel shelf.
 Both figures are class-leading.
 Both also come with handy hooks and cubbies, and levers to fold the rear seats down from the back of the car.